 Months of entry

-Learn how to identify, interpret, organise and manipulate knowledge on finance and management relevant to the sustainable development and management of global organisations
+The MSc Finance and Management equips you with the skills to identify, interpret, organise and manipulate knowledge on finance and management relevant to the sustainable development and management of global organisations.

-At Kent Business School our MSc in Finance and Management is aimed at students intending to pursue a career in business, banking, financial institutions, regulatory bodies, international organisations or government institutions.
+This Master’s course at Kent Business School is aimed at students intending to pursue a career in business, banking, financial institutions, regulatory bodies, international organisations or government institutions.
 In particular, it is offered to those who wish to understand international financial management in theory and practice.

 The programme involves a taught and a project component.
 The taught programme is assessed by a mixture of coursework assignments throughout the year, and by examinations in May and June.
 Once these are completed, you work full time on the Business Report in Finance.